Self-Help

 Are your emotions affecting your dogs?

-- Firstly, I started to notice more of what my dogs were doing.
+- Try to notice more of what your dog is doing.

-- In particular, when one of my dogs was doing something that made me feel vulnerable (irritated, angry, guilty, embarrassed, ashamed etc), I paid more attention to what was going on for me at that moment.
+- If your dog is doing something that makes you feel vulnerable (irritated, angry, guilty, embarrassed, ashamed etc), pay attention to what is going on for you at that moment.

-- At first, if the experience was making me feel really bad I would have difficulty acknowledging it to myself, trying to push the discomfort away.
-I would come up with reasons and excuses.
+- If the experience is making you feel really bad you might find difficulty acknowledging it to yourself.
+When this happens to me I can find myself trying to push the discomfort away, coming up with reasons and excuses:

 - “I will do more training”